Skip to main content

 We don't know why macular holes develop.
 The vast majority of cases have no obvious cause.
 They most often affect people aged 60 to 80 and are more common in women than men.

 One possible risk factor is a condition called vitreomacular traction.
 As you get older, the vitreous jelly in the middle of your eye starts to pull away from the retina and macula at the back of the eye.
-If some of the vitreous jelly remains attached, it can lead to a macular hole.
+If some of the vitreous jelly remains attached to the retina as it shrinks, it can pull a section of the retina away with it, leading to a macular hole.

 A few cases may be associated with: